 Local health and wellness resources as well as local groups including book clubs, service clubs, etc.

-Local grocery stores, fitness program representatives, behavioral health, and wellness practitioners
+Local farmers, fitness program representatives, behavioral health, and wellness practitioners

 Emergency response teams and traditional healthcare resources are also there to share information and provide basic screenings